omerbsezer/Fast-Kubernetes/K8s-PersistantVolume.md

-## App: K8s Persistant Volume and Persistant Volume Claim
+## LAB: K8s Persistant Volume and Persistant Volume Claim

 This scenario shows how K8s PVC and PV work on minikube